MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ## Task 3: Create a custom RBAC role

 In this task, you will create a custom RBAC role.
 Custom roles are a core part of implementing the principle of least privilege for an environment.
 Built-in roles might have too many permissions for your scenario.
-In this task we will create a new role and remove permissions that are not be necessary.
+In this task we will create a new role and remove permissions that may not be necessary.
 Do you have a plan for managing overlapping permissions?

 1. Continue working on your management group.
 In the **Access control (IAM)** blade, select the **Check access** tab.